List of Warriors characters: Shadowsight

 Medicine cat of ShadowClan after Puddleshine.
 Played a major role in defeating Ashfur.

 A Starless Clan

 Sunbeam

 Warrior of ShadowClan and protagonist of the eighth arc.
+She later moved to ThunderClan.

+Berryheart

+Warrior of ShadowClan, later RiverClan deputy.
+Splashtail’s accomplice and Sunbeam’s mother.

 SkyClan

 SkyClan is one of the five warrior Clans.
 Due to the Clan losing its territory from human deforestation, it was chased from the original forest by the other Clans, who were not willing to share territory with them.
 They tried to make a new home in a gorge far away, but were attacked by rats, and the Clan disbanded.
 In Firestar’s Quest, Firestar was sent to the gorge by StarClan to start the Clan anew.
 During A Vision of Shadows, SkyClan returns to the lake to take a place among the other four Clans once more.

 Modern SkyClan

 Firestar's Quest

 Firestar's Quest details Firestar's journey to rebuild SkyClan.

 Echosong

 First medicine cat of modern SkyClan.